populationgenomics/production-pipelines/README.md

         <...>
 ```

-Stages can also communicate with the sample-metadata database to read or write outputs.
+Stages can also communicate with the sample metadata database to read or write outputs.
 E.g. a stage that calls a HaplotypeCaller could write results as Analysis entries of type "gvcf":

 ```python
 from cpg_pipes.smdb.types import AnalysisType